thingsboard/thingsboard.github.io/docs/user-guide/ui/plugins.md

 #### Plugin export

-You are able to export your plugin to JSON format and import it to the same or another Thingsboard instance.
+You are able to export your plugin to JSON format and import it to the same or another ThingsBoard instance.

 In order to export plugin, you should navigate to the **Plugins** page and click on the export button located on the particular plugin card.